projg2/nattka/doc/intro.rst

   are stable on some architectures already, NATTkA lets you specify all arches and just ignores those having stable keywords already.

+- *Relaxed package specifications for keywording*: stable-bot requires you to specify exact versions of keyworded packages.
+This results in a need to update keywording bugs often, and sometimes in arch teams keywording old versions instead of the newest.
+With NATTkA, generic package dependency specifications are permitted.

 .. _pkgcheck: https://github.com/pkgcore/pkgcheck/

 TODO
 ====
 The most important tasks ahead of NATTkA are:

-- *Allow free-form package specification for keywording requests*:
-  There is no real need to bind them to a specific package version, and keeping them up-to-date is cumbersome.
-NATTkA needs to support any kind of valid dependency specifications for them and keyword the newest matching version.

 - *Extend keyword list specification*: instead of requiring developers to explicitly specify keywords or inferring them from CC-ed arches,